-It is a process in which employers need applicants who are already doing a job to compete for a new job position.
+It is a process in which employers need applicants already doing a job to compete for a new job position.
 The employer then selects the winning bidder for an open job.

 According to Fast Company, many freelancers depend on bids to get new work, including trades and creative businesses for themselves.
 Well-known companies, non-profit agencies, and government agencies send prospective supplier requests for proposals (RFPs).
 The suppliers then bid back accordingly.

 Steps To Make Successful Bids On a Job: